 "AeroMobil is an exceptional vehicle.
 It‘s a real flying car, with all that a car and an airplane have to offer.
 Because of its true flexibility, you have a choice: road or air.
 The choice is ultimately up to you, but, whether you choose to be aerial or earthbound, AeroMobil will always turn heads."

-This flying car project is nearing completion and will be powered by a specially designed hybrid electric system.
-It also come in two variants, the 4.0 VTOL and 5.0 VTOL.
+This flying car project is nearing completion and will be powered by a specially designed hybrid-electric system.
+It also comes in two variants, the 4.0 VTOL and 5.0 VTOL.

 The Zee.Aero is another great example of a real-world flying car project.
 Developed by a company also backed by the co-founder of Google, Larry Page, this flying car's progress is something of an enigma.

 To date beyond its official U.S. Patent, very little other information has been released about it.